Frequently Asked Questions

 Three public input meetings have been scheduled throughout the process.

-o The first public meeting will be held after the existing and future conditions report is complete, expected around fall 2018.
-The public will be asked to identify and discuss issues and opportunities to make transportation in east Rapid City safer and more efficient.
+o The first public meeting was held after the existing and future conditions report was completed.
+The public was asked to identify and discuss issues and opportunities to make transportation in east Rapid City safer and more efficient.

-o The second public meeting will be held after the alternatives analysis report is complete, expected around the winter of 2018/2019.
+o The second public meeting will be held after the alternatives analysis report is complete.
+The meeting is scheduled for February 28, 2019.
 The public will be asked to discuss, evaluate, and refine possible improvement strategies.

 o The third public meeting will be held after the draft plan is compiled, expected around spring 2019.
-This will be the final opportunity to submit comments on the East Rapid City Subarea Study.
+This will be the final opportunity to submit comments on the East Rapid City Corridor Analysis Study.

 Comments can be submitted by: